kasim-swvl/memory-game/README.md

 - Difficulty modes: easy, medium, hard
 - Card modes: letters, words
+- Keyboard support for gameplay and menus

 ### New Features ⭐

 - A synonyms mode for cards to help with SAT preparation
-- Add keyboard support in menus
-- Focus on first card on PLAY AGAIN or RESTART
-- Delay animation without delaying logic